 - The ability to access your entire music collection from any of your devices.

-- The ability to download songs or albums that you've purchased from the iTunes Store onto any of your devices.
+- The ability to download songs or albums that you've purchased from the iTunes Store on up to 10 devices.

 - The ability to download up to 100,000 song collections.